Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Causes Cat Colds?

-Your cat’s infection can be caused by viruses or bacteria and is often spread the same way that human colds are: through droplets from sneezes by other cold-suffering cats.
+Your cat’s upper respiratory infection can be caused by viruses or bacteria and is often spread the same way that human colds are: through droplets from sneezes by other cold-suffering cats.
+A small percentage of cats will carry the viruses for the rest of their life without necessarily showing signs of illness, but they may act as a source of infection for other cats they come in contact with.
+When they are stressed or develop another illness, the virus may reactivate, causing upper respiratory signs again.

 Unsurprisingly, outdoor cats are more susceptible to catching a cold than your indoor feline.
 Outdoorsy cats have a greater chance of meeting fellow adventurous kitties when they’re not under your watchful eye.
 Similarly, your cat can catch a cold from fellow felines in a cattery if you boarded them while you were on vacation or a business trip.

 Cats can spread colds just as easily as humans can.
-Here are a few other common illnesses that our feline friends can pass to each other:
+Here are a few common viral, bacterial, and fungal illnesses that our feline friends can pass to each other:

 tired sick cat